Swollen Ankle Pain: 23 Causes + 7 Proven Natural Treatments

 Italian helichrysum essential oil has anti-inflammatory, anti-hematoma, circulatory, and regenerating properties essential for relieving ankle trauma.

-Stabbing ankle pain can be very disabling.
+Swollen and painful ankle can be very disabling.

 But when the pain is localized, it is possible to relieve it by natural means while wearing a brace or a suitable bandage.